hasherezade/libpeconv/README.md

 LibPeConv can be used for creating PE binders, as it allows to load a PE directly from the resource, and integrate it as if it was a local code.

-As well it can help you in dumping PEs from the memory, and rebuildign their IATs.
+As well it can help you in dumping PEs from the memory, and rebuilding their IATs.

 ### Basic example